FuntyGithub/captchaBot/README.md

 Language: JavaScript/Node.js

 ### Before you start:
-install all used node modules with ``npm i``
+Install the used node modules with `npm i canvas discord.js`

 ## captcha function arguments:
-ALL arguments are optional but all arguments can personalize your captcha!
+ALL arguments are optional but they arguments can personalize your captcha!<br><br>

 Example:
 ```js
 const captcha = await createCaptcha({